JANE AUSTEN’S BOOKSHELF

 But who inspired her?

-Rebecca Romney’s USA TODAY Bestseller explores the lives and works of Austen’s favorite women writers.
+Rebecca Romney’s USA TODAY Bestseller and WASHINGTON POST Best Book of 2025 explores the lives and works of your “favorite author’s favorite authors” (Emma Straub).

 Long before she was a rare book dealer, Rebecca Romney was a devoted reader of Jane Austen.
 She loved that Austen’s books took the lives of women seriously, explored relationships with wit and confidence, and always, allowed for the possibility of a happy ending.
 She read and reread them, often wishing Austen wrote just one more.